PlumpMath/mealy/README.md

 When input is received, the appropriate state function is looked up in the `state-map` parameter using the current state name as a key.
-That state function is then called with the arguments [current-state input].
+That state function is then called with the arguments `[current-state input]`.
 The state function should return the name of the next state or nil to exit the state machine.
 The state machine will then move into the state returned by the state function.

-If :timeout-ms is specified, timeouts are enabled.
-If the specifed amount of time passes while waiting for input, the timeout-fn is called with no arguments.
+If `:timeout-ms` is specified, timeouts are enabled.
+If the specifed amount of time passes while waiting for input, the function specified by `:timeout-fn` is called with no arguments.
 The timeout-fn should return the name of the next state or nil to exit the state machine.
+If no `:timeout-fn` is specified, the state machine will exit on timeout.

-If :shutdown-fn is specified, the given function will be called with no arguments when the state machine exits.
+If a `:shutdown-fn` is specified, the given function will be called with no arguments when the state machine exits.